lsst-sitcom/sitcomtn-048/index.rst

 SIT-Com users are encouraged to populate this page as well.
 It is very common (and encouraged) to link content between this area and the `Obs-Ops Webspace`_.

+The process to edit this webspace follows the same concept as the Obs-Ops Webspace.
+The instructions are in the `Contributing to Observatory Controls Documentation <https://obs-controls.lsst.io/project/contributing.html#contributing-to-observatory-controls-documentation>`_

 .. note::

    Details on writing and documenting control software code are found in the `TSSW Developer Guide <https://tssw-developer.lsst.io/>`_.
    For DM-centric code, follow the `DM Developer Guide <https://developer.lsst.io/>`_.
    Both guides are based upon the same principles and have significant overlap.

 Docushare
 ^^^^^^^^^